-For many Filipinos, we don’t ever want to be called kuripot because of the negative impression that it gives.
+For many Filipinos, we don’t ever want to be called kuripot because of its negative impression.
 However, this fear of being labeled as one often causes many people to spend more than they can or should.

-They spend much more than they save because they want to have or maintain a facade of abundance, even if it secretly puts them into financial difficulties, such as debts.
+They spend much more than they earn because they want to have or maintain a facade of abundance, even if it secretly puts them into financial difficulties, such as debt.

-Some would even take out loans to spend lavishly on birthdays, holidays, fiestas, weddings, and other special occasions, even unnecessarily or in excess, thinking that it is only once a year or once (wedding).
+Some would even take out loans to spend lavishly on birthdays, holidays, fiestas, weddings, and other special occasions, even unnecessarily or in excess.
+They do it thinking it is only once a year or once (in the case of a wedding).

 But this mindset is dangerous because it is only a band-aid solution.
 It is still important to spend within your means.

-When I was still in the corporate world, I was privileged to have worked with some Ilocanos who are often stereotyped as kuripot.
-However, I can attest that they were not.
+While still in the corporate world, I was privileged to have worked with some Ilocanos who are often stereotyped as kuripot.
+However, I can attest that they are not.
 Instead, I think the proper adjective to describe them is masinop or frugal.

-They would often prioritize their family’s needs or other financial goals than spend on overpriced coffees and ice-covered milk teas or going out every weekend.
+They often prioritize their family’s needs or other financial goals instead of overspending on expensive coffees, ice-covered milk teas, or going out every weekend.

-From what I observed, I realized that I would rather choose to be called “kuripot” any time of the day when in reality, I am being “masinop.”
+From what I observed, I realized that I would choose to be labeled as a “kuripot” any time of the day when in reality, I am being “masinop.”

-Being frugal is knowing where and when to spend your money.
+Being frugal is knowing where and when to spend your money and having a budget, especially when you’re still young.
 Frugal people think twice before spending their hard-earned money on something that does not add value to their or other people’s lives.

-Instead, the money you earned should be made on expenses that significantly impact your life and others.
+Instead, your money should be spent on things and experiences that significantly impact your life and others.
 Frugality also gives way to a more intentional living that material possessions cannot measure.

 Masinop (Frugal) vs. Madamot (Stingy)

-We need to understand that people usually identify frugality as stinginess, but this is not entirely true.
+We must understand that people usually identify frugality as stinginess, but this is not entirely true.

-A frugal person just knows where and when to spend their money.
-They will give generously on expenses that truly matter, especially when it comes to life and death.
+A frugal person knows where and when to spend their money.
+They will give generously on expenses that truly matter, especially regarding life and death.

-On the other hand, a stingy person may not even bat an eye if they saw someone in need unless they could get something from it.
+On the other hand, a stingy person may not even bat an eye if they see someone in need unless they can get something from it.

-Once we know the difference between the two, it is just a matter of change of perspective from an individualistic point of view to be the more generous viewpoint.
+Once we know the difference between the two, it is just a change of perspective from an individualistic viewpoint to a more generous one.

 Frugality Leads To Intentionality